XinyanLi2016/ND-NER/README.md

 The dataset is distributed under CC BY-SA 4.0 license.

 ## Citation
-If you use this work or code, please kindly cite this paper:
+If you use this dataset, please kindly cite this paper:
 ```
 @inproceedings{li2023nd,
   title={ND-NER: A Named Entity Recognition Dataset for OSINT Towards the National Defense Domain},